CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is a strong description that clearly articulates a unique, specific workflow involving multi-agent planning councils with anonymization and merging.
 It includes both 'what' and 'when' clauses with explicit triggers.
-The main weakness is that trigger terms are somewhat specialized and may not fully cover the natural language variations a user might employ when seeking this capability.
+The main weakness is that trigger terms lean toward specialized jargon that users may not naturally use when requesting this capability.

 DimensionReasoningScore